-Tamsulosin belongs to a class of medications called alpha blockers like Prazosin.
+Tamsulosin belongs to a class of medications called alpha-blockers like Prazosin.
 It can relax the muscles in your prostate and bladder and is therefore used to treat benign prostatic hypertrophy (BPH), and urinary incontinence.

 Tamsulosin can be taken by mouth as tablets and capsules.
-It is available as both conventional medicines or modified-release medicines.
+It is available as both conventional medicines and modified-release medicines.
 You should start with 0.4 mg once daily and may increase to 0.8 mg once daily if no benefits are observed after 2-4 weeks.
 Tamsulosin should be taken at the same time every day with or without food.
 Do not open, crush or chew capsules.

 Common dosing schedule: